 How do we dream?

-The first sleep cycles each night contain relatively short REM periods and long periods of deep sleep.
-As the night progresses, REM sleep periods increase in length while deep sleep decreases.
+The first sleep cycles each night contain relatively short periods of REM and long periods of deep sleep.
+As the night progresses, REM sleep periods increase in length, while deep sleep decreases.

 Paralysis during the REM stage of sleep could ensure we do not act out our dreams.

 Visual imagery appears to be more common after waking from REM sleep, compared with NREM sleep.
 People reported visual images after 83 percent of REM awakenings, compared with only 34 percent after stage 2 sleep.

 One study has proposed that the hormone cortisol plays an important role in controlling memory systems during sleep.
 High cortisol levels have been observed late at night and during REM sleep.

 Cortisol affects the interaction between the hippocampus and the neocortex.
 This interaction appears to have an impact on a specific type of memory consolidation.
 These could affect the content of dreams.

 In NREM sleep, the interaction between the neocortex and the hippocampus is not disrupted, and typical episodic memories occur.